ray-x/mkdn.nvim/README.md

 - Follow URL

-It will open url in browser; if it is a local file, it will open in neovim
+A keybinding to open url in browser; if it is a local file, it will open in neovim, The feature utilize LSP to open wiki link in neovim

 | URL                                         | Action                                                           |
 | ------------------------------------------- | ---------------------------------------------------------------- |